What does Hans mean?

 Hans is a very prominent first name for males (#557 out of 1220, Top 46%) and also a very prominent surname for all people (#7691 out of 150436, Top 5%).
 (2000 U.S. Census)

-Displayed below is the birth name popularity of Hans for boys.
-Hans reached its top position of #251 in the U.S. in the 1900s, but is not ranked currently.
-(2014 Birth Statistics)
+Displayed below is the birth name statistics of Hans for boys.
+Hans reached its top position of #343 in the U.S. in the 1880s, and is presently at #1411.
+(2015 Birth Statistics)